 The Mountains-to-Sea Trail, an effort to link Clingman's Dome in the Great Smoky Mountains National Park to Jockey's Ridge State Park on the outer banks, is the flagship project of the North Carolina State Trails Program.
-Today, over 450 miles of the 1,000 mile route are open for use.
+Today, more than 600 miles of the 1,000 mile route are open for use.
 Partners across North Carolina are helping to plan and build the trail to link communities together and to serve as the backbone of a growing system of land and water trails.

 The trail concept was first proposed in 1977 by Howard Lee, then secretary of the N.C.
 Department of Natural Resources and Community Development.
 Recently Lee reflected in a series of stories in the Raleigh News & Observer on the promise and progress of the Mountains-to-Sea Trail.